-We recently chatted with Susan Begg of Tri CUSTOM about their work designing and building custom home theaters.
+We recently chatted with Susan Begg of Tri CUSTOM about their work designing and custom building beautiful home theaters.
 From smaller spaces to full cinemas to installing cinemas on yachts, they’ve seen it all, and so are a natural fit for this installment in our series.

 The theater we’re highlighting happens to be in a Scottish Castle and features seven of our custom theater seats.
 Susan shares plenty of tips about how to keep a room looking refined and traditional, while managing to install the best lighting, sound, controls, screens possible.

 If you’re hoping to build a custom home theater, then you’ve come to the right place.
 The blog provides plenty of insights that will help you navigate some of the trickier aspects of custom home theater design and avoid some of the pitfalls designers can fall prey to when renovating.

 Recommended reading: You asked, we answered.
 A guide to luxury home theater design.

 The secrets to building a beautiful custom home theater

 1. Can you give some background about how this project came about?

 Sure, it is a little different from our usual projects, we’re mostly involved with selling Elite Home Theater Seating to trade, so not all our projects are complete home cinemas.
 Of course, we do our fair share, and the lady who hired us is someone we’ve worked with before.
 The first project we completed for her was cinema seating for one of her homes on a Scottish island.
 She was so pleased with the results that she asked us to handle this project.

 Because we’d already built up a relationship, she knew the standard of our work and was happy to entrust us with putting a full cinema in the basement of a small castle she was renovating in Scotland.